-INTERNATIONAL POLICE TRAINER – IRAQ & AFGHANISTAN: Professor Gilbertson’s expert witness casework is founded in service as an International Police Trainer.
-As a tenured criminal justice professor, the U.S. Department of Justice and U.S. Department of Defense designated him an Expert in Police Practices for international training missions in Iraq and Afghanistan.
-He initially deployed to Baghdad and worked for one year with Iraqi General Officers developing a bachelor’s degree in democratic policing for the Baghdad Police College.
-He was then appointed Deputy Director of the Basrah Training Academy.
-In Basrah he supervised the training of 500 Iraqi police cadets by British and American officers.
+INTERNATIONAL POLICE TRAINER – IRAQ: The foundation of Greg’s expert witness work is found in his service as an International Police Trainer.
+The U.S. Department of Justice and U.S. Department of Defense have twice designated him a Subject Matter Expert in Police Practices.
+In Baghdad he worked with Iraqi General Officers on developing a Bachelor’s degree program in Democratic Policing for the Baghdad Police College.
+He was then appointed Deputy Director of the United Kingdom’s Basrah Academy.
+In Basrah Greg supervised the training of Iraqi police cadets by British and American police officers.

-CROSSWALK DEGREE: Professor Gilbertson also initiated a groundbreaking program known as a “Crosswalk Degree.”
-The Crosswalk Degree aligns police academy training with criminal justice curriculum he developed for his college.
-As a result of this work, Washington State police officers, deputy sheriffs, and state troopers now receive 45 credits for academy training and police experience.
+CROSSWALK DEGREE: Greg also initiated a groundbreaking academic initiative called a “Crosswalk Degree”.
+This degree aligns Centralia College curriculum with Washington State police academy training.
+As a result of Greg’s work, police officers, deputy sheriffs, and state troopers now receive 45 credits towards their criminal justice degree for academy training and experience.